Axia-Tech/AXIA-wiki/docs/learn/learn-cross-consensus.md

   > interpretations under some systems or will be intentionally unsupported.

-- Still, XCM offers a format for _general_ systems, including gas-metered smart contract platform and community parachains - all the way to trusted interactions between system parachains and their relay chain.
+- Still, XCM offers a format for _general_ systems, including gas-metered smart contract platform and community allychains - all the way to trusted interactions between system allychains and their relay chain.
   > Although, the format should not bake elements, such as fee payment, too deep and irreversibly in the protocol.

 ### General Use-Cases